 Of course, no matter how prepared you are, it’s likely that you’ll be in an accident at some point in your life.
 Festivals are full of dangers, from people consuming alcohol to falling objects to cars driving where they shouldn’t be, and you may still be a victim even if you are being cautious.

 When you are in an accident, it’s vital that you prove negligence on someone else’s part.
 This means they had a basic duty of care to act responsibly.
 They failed to uphold this duty and made a bad decision which resulted in you being injured in an accident.
 Such violations could be anything from distracted driving to being under the influence.

 If you’re hurt in an accident and can show negligence on the driver’s part, you can collect a range of damages including medical expenses, lost wages and potential earnings in the future, pain and suffering, quality of life damage, emotional trauma and more.

 Collecting these damages, however, can be tricky, especially when insurance companies are looking to avoid paying.
 When this happens, an experienced Greenville car accident attorney can help.
-If you find yourself in this situation, call the lawyers at Harris and Graves, and receive a free consultation on the details of your case today.
+If you find yourself in this situation, contact the lawyers at Harris and Graves, and receive a free consultation on the details of your case today.